boazbk/tcs/lec_03a_computing_every_function.md

 # 1
 ```

-[progcircmajfig](){.ref} presents the "sugar free" NAND-CIRC program (and the corresponding circuit) that is obtained by "expanding out" this program, replacing the calls to procedures with their definitions.
+[progcircmajfig](){.ref} presents the "sugar-free" NAND-CIRC program (and the corresponding circuit) that is obtained by "expanding out" this program, replacing the calls to procedures with their definitions.
 :::